 I feel like what you leave behind and your carbon footprint is a big reminder to leave sustainability and as we approach Earth Day it’s something more people need to think about.
 It’s easy to change your habits that are formed in your life that might not be so great for our planet.
+Bloggers like Midam Caps have great advice about shopping sustainably which you could check out.
 A good way to start is to start with recycling fashion.
 Another great thing about shopping at Goodwill and thrift stores is these non profits donate the money instead of handing your paycheck to a corporation.
 It makes me feel good about shopping!
 I can totally find a reason to pay ten dollars for these faux leather heeled booties.

 Nobody Wins When You Hand Your Paycheck to a Corporation

 One way to shop sustainability is to stop shopping at corporations like Forever 21 that make their profit based on paying children a dollar a day in sweatshops in China and start checking out your local Goodwill or thrift store.
 The ritzier areas in suburbia are the best places to go.
 Now I’m not talking about Beverly Hills.
 Living in Southern California I’ve heard people say for years that the thrift stores in Beverly Hills are the place to get cheap fashion.
 While this may be true and you might be able to find some amazing recycled fashion brands at thrift stores in Beverly Hills or in Brentwood, you also pay top dollar for the items.

 My boyfriend and I just returned from a month-long trip to India where I paid a dollar an item for every bit of clothing I bought.
 Than I returns to the U.S. and attempted to shop at Nordstrom and thought, sixty-five dollars for a top that was made by children in a sweat shop?
 Um no.